ajtomato/Go.Documentation/README.md

 * If key is in m, ok is true.
 If not, ok is false.
 * If key is not in the map, then elem is the zero value for the map's element type.

+#### Function values

+Functions are values too.
+They can be passed around just like other values.

+Function values may be used as function arguments and return values.

 ### How to write Go codes

 #### Introduction